Dev-Ogechi/bg-music/README.md

-# bg-music
+## Background Music

+A website feature whereby a user can play of pause music :dancer:

+### Languages
+- Html5
-A website feature - Background music in a website using html5 audio tag and jquery play and pause function.
-Has a fade in / fade out button effect.
+- jQuery - for the play and pause function & the fade in / fade out button effect.